 A simple Django app that will give you a UserForeignKey model field.

-Django UserForeignKey is a simple Django app (supporting Django 1.8 up to Django 2.0) that will give you a UserForeignKey model field.
+Django UserForeignKey is a simple Django app that will give you a UserForeignKey model field for Django models.
 This field extends a regular ForeignKey model field, and has the option to automatically set the currently logged in user on insert and/or update.